-The Junior Members of St Stephen's do not belong to the Delhi University Students Union (DUSU).
-We, instead, have a separate College Students Union Society that serves as the umbrella organization for several other Societies and Clubs.
+The Junior Members of St Stephen's do not belong to the Delhi University Students Union (DUSU) nor do they, while in College have any affiliation to any political party/organization.
+We, instead, have a separate College Students Union Society (SUS) that serves as the umbrella organization for several other Societies and Clubs.
 The affairs of the SUS are conducted with institution-wide participation, and always in harmony with the ethos and culture of the College.
 The SUS organizes the annual college fest called Harmony, and coordinates several other events.